the13fools/lets-get-lost/pages/spring time.md

 * Press run on the editor to restart the simulation.
 What can you say about the initial transient behavior that you see?
 * Try setting Transverse to 0 and pressing run on the editor.
 This should then allow you to study Longitudinal waves.
 * Try changing the rendering code to make the particles smaller.
 Try adding more particles to the simulation to improve the approximation.
 Then try only having a few particles.
 How does the behavior of the system change?
+* Use this system to implement a simulator for [Fermi-Pasta-Ulam-Tsingou](http://www.scholarpedia.org/article/Fermi-Pasta-Ulam_nonlinear_lattice_oscillations), one of the first experimental mathematics/physics problems.